Edison0215/5DOF-Robotic-Arm-Ultraleap/README.md

 - Go to line 11 of the python file and change the COM number
 - Remember to save the python file!

------------------------------ or -----------------------------------
+----------------------------- REMINDER -----------------------------------
-- Opening the visualiser.py and the AR4_teensy_serial_communicator.ino file at the same time is disallowed
+- Opening the visualiser.py and the AR4_teensy_serial_communicator.ino file at the same time are disallowed
-- Only open one file to run: the python file, visualiser.py\
+- Only open one file to run which is the python file, visualiser.py
 - Close other unecessary windows, especially the AR4_teensy_serial_communicator.ino

 3. Teensy program
 - Go to this INO file
   C:\Users\Intel NUC\Desktop\leapc-python-bindings-main\leapc-python-bindings-main\examples\AR4_teensy_serial_communicator
-- Run the program to the Teensy 4.1
+- Upload the program to the Teensy 4.1
 - Close the INO file once the program is uploaded

 # Reminder when controlling the robot arm
-- Power up the robot arm first before initializing the python program
+- Power the robot arm first before initializing the python program
 - The robot will automatically go to the reset mode, each motor touches its limit switch
 - Once reset is done, initialize the python program
 - When robot arm is not in used, please replug the power port for resetting its position